 This Privacy Policy contains important information about the way in which we use, share and store your personal information.
 Please take some time to read it carefully.

-This Policy is relevant to you if you are, or are interested in, undertaking work on behalf of Omnia Projects Limited (as an employee, worker or supplier), or; you are, or are interested in, job vacancies where Omnia Projects Limited are operating as an employment agency, or; you are a Client of Omnia Projects Limited.
+This Policy is relevant to you if you are, or are interested in, undertaking work on behalf of Omnia Projects Limited (as an employee, worker or supplier), or; you are, or are interested in, job vacancies with Omnia Projects Limited or; you are a Client, or potential client, of Omnia Projects Limited.

-Omnia Projects Limited is a professional services consultancy providing multidisciplinary expertise to our Clients.
+Omnia Projects Limited is an engineering consultancy providing multidisciplinary expertise to energy projects.

 The Company is the Data Controller for the purpose of the General Data Protection Regulation (“GDPR”) in respect of personal data supplied to us to enable us to provide those services to you, or to carry out the other functions referred to.